-We act on contentious property disputes such as property fraud, rights of light, boundary disputes and land registry disputes.
+Our real estate litigation solicitors act on property disputes such as rights of light, rights of way and adverse possession.

 Commercial or terminal dilapidations refer to items of disrepair covered by repairing covenants contained in the lease.